firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=cwworuawihqvocglcoss&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Mon May 25 02:51:00 UTC 2015.
+The last time downloaded was found to be dated: Tue May 26 03:01:09 UTC 2015.

 The ipset `ib_bluetack_badpeers` has **48134** entries, **48134** unique IPs.